SvenBroeckling/phasesix-rulebook/published/combat_en.md

 If critical hits are achieved when attacking, they are announced separately from normal hits.
 A single shot from a bow could thus result in "2 crits, 3 normal hits".

-Critical hits are treated like normal hits, but always penetrate any armor.
-The *protection* of the attacked and the *penetration* of the weapon are only counted on the normal hits, as usual.
+Critical hits are treated as normal hits, but will always penetrate normal armour.
+Only armour of the type 'protection against critical hits' can protect against critical hits, all other types of armour cannot prevent critical hits.

 If a *cover* roll occurs, critical hits must be treated separately from normal hits.
 So the attacked person rolls twice on his cover, once for the number of critical hits, and once for the number of normal hits.

 > The mercenary Maragas rolls 4, 5, 5 and 14, giving him 2 normal hits and a critical hit.
-The critical hit always penetrates the armour, the normal hits are reduced by the protection of the person attacked.
+The critical hit penetrates the armour, the normal hits are reduced by the protection of the person attacked.

 ##### Megacritical hits